 Across the street is a large building with a gilded clock sticking out the front.

 This is The Peoples’ Story Museum, well worth a diversion.
 Here you can see how ordinary people lived in earlier

 times and even learn more about those Five Scottish Martyrs and their obelisk.

-that any photographs will neither be distributed nor used commercially.
+any photographs will neither be distributed nor used commercially.
 The

+building

-building was originally the Canongate Tollbooth.
-Look for the cylindrical
+was originally the Canongate Tollbooth.
+Look for the cylindrical tower similar

 A little further down we find Holyrood

 Kirk and its fascinating churchyard where many’s a distinguished citizen lies interred.